Coins of Ireland: Coins of the Irish State after 1921

 Following the Anglo-Irish Treaty of 1921, the Irish Free State first circulated new national coinage in 1928, marked Saorstát Éireann (Irish Free State), although British coinage was still acceptable in the Free State at an equal rate.
 In 1937, following the adoption of the Constitution of Ireland which changed the name of the independent Irish State, the coins became marked Éire, although the Irish pound remained pegged at par to sterling.

 Ireland and the United Kingdom decimalised their currencies in 1971, and parity between the two currencies continued until Ireland joined the European Exchange Rate Mechanism in 1979.
-An exchange rate between the Irish pound and the pound sterling was established on 30 March 1979.
+An exchange rate between the Irish punt and the pound sterling was established on 30 March 1979.
 The smaller denomination British 1p and 2p coins continued to be unofficially interchangeable with the Irish coins until the euro was introduced in 2002, partly due to their identical size and shape.

 Ireland adopted the euro as its currency along with most of its EU partners on 1 January 2002.
 The national side of the Irish euro coins bears the coat of arms of Ireland and the 12 stars of the EU, the year of imprint and the Irish name for Ireland, Éire, in the traditional Irish script.
 These coins circulate throughout the eurozone.

 Coins of Northern Ireland

 Northern Ireland has continued to use British coinage since the partition of Ireland.
 The British one pound coin has featured varying designs to represent England, Scotland, Wales, Northern Ireland, and the UK as a whole.
-The 1986 and 1991 issues featured a flax plant in a coronet, the 1996 and 2001 issues featured a Celtic cross and Broighter collar, the 2010 pound featured the coat of arms of Belfast, the 2006 coin featured MacNeill's Egyptian Arch, and the 2014 coin featured a shamrock and flax plant, all representing Northern Ireland within the United Kingdom.
+Issues with figures representing Northern Ireland include those of: 1986 and 1991 with a flax plant in a coronet; 1996 and 2001 with a Celtic cross and the torc from the Broighter Hoard; 2006 with MacNeill's Egyptian Arch; 2010 with the coat of arms of Belfast; and 2014 with a shamrock and flax plant.
+A 2002 two-pound coin featured the flag of Northern Ireland to mark the 2002 Commonwealth Games.

 These coins are not unique to Northern Ireland and circulate through the entire United Kingdom and other sterling area countries.

 The Giant's Causeway appeared on two five-pound coins in 2012; these are commemorative coins and are rarely circulated.